 Individual Therapy for ADHD Partner

 Individual therapy can provide the ADHD partner valuable insight into their symptoms and behaviors, helping them develop coping strategies to manage their ADHD more effectively.
-This may involve exploring the triggers of their symptoms, devising strategies for controlling them and honing communication and problem-solving abilities.
+This may involve exploring the triggers of their symptoms, devising strategies for controlling them, and honing communication and problem-solving abilities.

-By engaging in individual therapy, the ADHD partner can better understand how their disorder affects their daily life and relationships, ultimately contributing to a healthier and more supportive partnership.
+By engaging in individual or family therapy, the ADHD partner can better understand how their disorder affects their daily life and relationships, ultimately contributing to a healthier and more supportive partnership.
 Access to individual therapy can be found through local mental health providers, online therapy services, or support groups.

 Couples Therapy for Improved Communication and Understanding